 Few camera accessories are as versatile and necessary as a tripod.
-Whether you’re thinking of landscape, portrait, night, street, or even wedding photography, you’re going to need a tripod at some point or another.
+Whether you’re shooting landscape, portrait, night, street, or even wedding photography, you’re going to need a tripod at some point or another.

-Tripods are extremely useful for low light settings, as the stability of the tripod allows you to take longer-exposure shots without any blur.
-This stability is also crucial for things like night sky photographs and even proper selfie shots.
+Tripods are extremely useful in low light settings as the stability of a tripod allows you to take longer-exposure shots without any camera shake.
+This stability is also crucial for things like night sky photographs and night-time selfie shots.

-As a newbie, your first tripod should be cheap—one that you can mess around with without having to worry about breaking it or getting it dirty.
-The AmazonBasics 60-Inch Lightweight Tripod is perfect because of its low price and portability.
+As a newbie, it’s okay if your first camera tripod is cheap—one that you can mess around with without having to worry about it breaking or getting dirty.
+The AmazonBasics 60-Inch Lightweight Tripod is perfect for its low price and relative portability.

 2. Remote Shutter Release

-A remote shutter release is important in two ways: it lets you “take a shot” without physically touching the camera body, which also eliminates any potential for shaking and vibration.
+A remote shutter release is useful because it lets you “take a shot” without physically touching the camera body, which eliminates the potential for camera shake and accidental blurring.
 It’s most often used in conjunction with a tripod.

 There are two kinds of remote shutter releases—wired and wireless—but it doesn’t really matter which one you get.
-More advanced remotes will have extra features like half-press support, built-in timers, and LCD screens.
+More advanced remotes have extra features like half-press support, built-in timers, and LCD screens.

-This Neewer Shutter Release Remote Control provides a lot of bang for the buck, but do note that you’ll usually have to buy a remote that’s compatible with your particular brand of camera, whether that’s Canon, Nikon, Pentax, Sony, etc.
+This Neewer Shutter Release Remote Control provides a lot of bang for the buck, but note that you’ll have to buy a remote that’s compatible with your particular brand of camera (Canon, Nikon, Pentax, Sony, etc).

 As you progress in your photography skills, you’ll end up amassing plenty of different lens types that let you take all kinds of shots.
 But at the start, you’ll be better off starting with a single prime lens.
 (A prime lens is a lens that doesn’t zoom.)

 4. External Flash (Speedlight)

 Every photographer needs flash at some point, even if you don’t intend to shoot in the dark—but don’t use the built-in flash on your camera body.
 It’s simply no good.
-Instead, spend a little bit of money on an external flash unit (sometimes called a speedlight or flash gun).
+Instead, spend a little bit on an external flash unit (also called a speedlight or flash gun).

 The Yongnuo YN-560 IV Wireless Flash is an inexpensive off-brand flash unit that’s cheap enough to be affordable but still powerful, feature-rich, and stays useful no matter how skilled you become.

-In photography, it’s better to have a handful of smaller SD cards than a single big SD cards.
+For photography, it’s better to have a handful of smaller SD cards than one big SD card.
 That way, if a card ever gets corrupted, you still have others you can use.
 There’s nothing worse than being unable to shoot because your only card died.

 Unfortunately, professional camera cleaning can also be expensive.
-That’s why you should learn how to properly clean your camera gear yourself.
+That’s why you should learn how to properly clean camera gear yourself.
 Of course, when there’s a serious issue, you should take it to a professional.

-The Altura Photo Professional Cleaning Kit is the best-selling kit on Amazon and for good reason.
-It comes with all of the important bits — e.g. cleaning solution, microfiber cloths, air blower, etc. — and it’ll last you a long while.
+The Altura Photo Professional Cleaning Kit is the best-selling camera cleaning kit on Amazon.
+It comes with all of the important bits (e.g. cleaning solution, microfiber cloths, air blower, etc) and will last a long time.

 8. Camera Strap

-As soon as you have all of the other stuff listed above, you should spring for a quality camera strap.
-The difference between a kit strap and a quality strap is like night and day, and you really won’t regret it.
+As soon as you have the other stuff listed above, you should spring for a quality camera strap.
+The difference between a good strap and a kit strap is like night and day, and you won’t regret it.

 The BlackRapid Cross Shot Sling Strap is one of the best in its price range: comfortable, adjustable, and durable.
-But if you can pay a little more, you might want to look into the Peak Design Slide Camera Strap, which is a little more robust and professional.
+But if you can’t quite afford it, I highly recommend the affordable and comfortable Custom SLR Air Strap.

-The last essential item that photographers should have is a high-quality bag.
-After all, once you’ve bought all of the aforementioned items, it’s going to be a pain in the butt trying to carry it all without a properly designed bag for the job.
+Once you’ve bought all the aforementioned items, it’s going to be a pain in the butt trying to carry it all without a properly designed bag for the job.

-If there’s one thing you learn from this article, let it be this: camera gear is only useful when you have it on you when you want to take photos!
-What good is a camera if it’s too heavy to take with you?
+If there’s one thing you learn from this article, let it be this: camera gear is only useful if you have it on you when you want to take photos!
+What good is a camera if it’s so inconvenient that you always leave it at home?
 No camera, no photos.
-Yuck.

 Newbies should consider this AmazonBasics Large DSLR Gadget Bag.
 For the price, you won’t find another bag that feels as robust and durable.
-If you intend to carry a laptop around with your, for post-processing or what not, then you may want to consider this AmazonBasics DSLR and Laptop Backpack instead.
+If you intend to also carry a laptop around with you, then you may want to consider the AmazonBasics DSLR and Laptop Backpack instead.

-The most important thing to know is that better gear won’t make you a better photographer.
+Better gear won’t make you a better photographer.
 Don’t buy these things because you’re tired of sucking and you think these will help.
-The only answer to that is to learn, study, and practice taking photos.
+The only solution to that is to learn, study, and practice taking photos.
 But gear can make photography more fun, and there’s definitely value in that.